drahosj/308labs/lab-03/lab03.md

 Include the output of running the above script in your lab report.

 # Script file format
-With this simple example of `hello_world.sh`, some explanation of what each line in the file `hello_world.sh` does and how this can be extended.
+With this simple example of `hello_world.sh`, some explanation of what each line in the file `hello_world.sh` does and how this can be extended is provided below.

 ## First line
 The first line of a script file should tell what type of file it is, and which program should interpret it.
 For example, shell scripts that start with